 Start buying food and drink

 Once September hits, I start adding some food and drink that I know will keep to our weekly food order, and then store it away out of sight (this is particularly important when it comes to chocolate!).
 Ideas to get in advance include bucks fizz, wine, beer, tubs of chocolates, nuts, crisps, soft drinks.
 It also makes it easier when it comes to doing your Christmas supermarket dash nearer the time- less heavy items to lug about.
+Over on her blog, Jen has over 50 last minute homemade edible gifts for Christmas that might help you out if you’re stuck on what to get or make people on a budget!

 Get babysitting sorted in advance